VNG-Realisatie/nlx/helm/charts/auth-service/README.md

 # auth-service

 This is the Chart for the NLX auth-service.
-The auth-service  can be used by an Outway to authorize all requests for a service, before routing the request to the targeted API in the NLX network.
+The auth-service can be used by an Outway to authorize requests for a service, before routing the request to the targeted API in the NLX network.

 ## Prerequisites